aws-samples/rancher-on-aws-workshop/content/50-conclusion/index.en.md

 From the Cloud9 console, delete the Cloud9 instance.

 ### Step 3:
-From the CloudFormation console, delete the Rancher RKE2 cluster CloudFormation template.
+From the CloudFormation console, delete the Rancher RKE2 and the eksctl cluster CloudFormation templates.

-### Step 4:
+### Step4:
 Remove any IAM roles or users you created for this workshop.

+### Additional Integrations Cleanup:
+* From the MemoryDB console, delete the MemoryDB Cluster and the Subnet Group
+* Remove any IAM roles or users you created for this portion.

 ## GitHub Repository
 Visit our [GitHub repository](https://github.com/aws-samples/rancher-on-aws-workshop) to find the workshop source code.
 We welcome your suggestions or improvements!